College of Education, Nursing and Health Professions

 BS/MS in Health Sciences/Prosthetics and Orthotics

 Do you have a passion for improving the health and functional mobility of people in your hometown, the country, or even around the world?
-Then the Combined Bachelor of Science in Health Sciences/Master of Science in Prosthetics and Orthotics (BS/MSPO) may be perfect for you.
+Then the combined Bachelor of Science in Health Sciences/Master of Science in Prosthetics and Orthotics (BS/MSPO) may be perfect for you.

 Prosthetics and Orthotics is an exciting combination of material science, engineering and health care that makes the prosthetist/orthotist a uniquely qualified member of the health care team.

-The Combined BS/MSPO is a 5-year program.
+The combined BS/MSPO is a 5-year program.
 Students may enter the program as freshmen, complete the undergraduate BS in Health Sciences, and elevate into the professional MSPO program.
 Transfer students are not currently accepted into the program.

 About the Program

 Our combined BS/MSPO program prepares graduates to meet the intellectual, social, cultural, and economic challenges of our changing health care system.
+The curriculum combines a liberal arts education with a strong science core to provide the foundation for success in professional practice.

 Prosthetists design, fabricate, and fit devices known as prostheses (artificial limbs) for individuals who have partial or total absence of a limb.